-We collect personally identifiable information that you provide to us by email, Web site forms, or other electronic means.
+We collect personally identifiable information that you provide to us by email, website forms, or other electronic means.
 Personally identifiable information is information that can specifically identify you, such as your name, phone number, address, email address, date of birth, income, account number, Social Security number, or driver’s license number.
-If you email us at firstname.lastname@example.org (email contact links on our Web site use this address), we will automatically receive your email address.
+If you email us at email@example.com (email contact links on our website use this address), we will automatically receive your email address.
 We will use it to respond to you by email and to send information about VSAC to you via social media and/or other electronic means.

-We collect information related to your use of our Web site using HTTP cookies, Adobe Flash cookies, web beacons, and log information.
-When you visit our Web site, we collect information including, but not limited to, your domain name, your Internet Protocol (IP) address, Internet sites that linked you to our Web site, the browser you use, and the pages of our Web site that you view.
-We may store this information in our Web site logs.
-This information helps us to determine what kind of information is most useful to our Web visitors.
-We do not collect personally identifiable information about you from your visit to the Web site unless you provide it to us.
+We collect information related to your use of our website using HTTP cookies, Adobe Flash cookies, web beacons, and log information.
+When you visit our website, we collect information including, but not limited to, your domain name, your internet Protocol (IP) address, internet sites that linked you to our website, the browser you use, and the pages of our websites that you view.
+We may store this information in our website logs.
+This information helps us to determine what kind of information is most useful to our website visitors.
+We do not collect personally identifiable information about you from your visit to the website unless you provide it to us.

 We may receive information about you from third parties.
 This may include information about your interactions with our service providers or your use of our web applications, including our social networking applications or pages.
 We may combine information collected about you through one VSAC service with other information collected through another VSAC service or information collected through our service providers.

-We also use clear GIFs, pixel tags, web beacons, and information gathered from logs and web beacons to monitor Web site performance; improve Web site design, functionality, and security; and assemble web analytics and activity trends.
+We also use clear GIFs, pixel tags, web beacons, and information gathered from logs to monitor website performance; improve website design, functionality, and security; and assemble web analytics and activity trends.
 Pixel tags are one-pixel, transparent images located in an email, webpage, or other message that may be used when you are served advertisements by us or interact with advertisements you receive from third parties. web beacons are objects embedded into web pages that allow us to determine whether and for how long users view web pages.
 You may stop your browser from accepting web beacons.
 Your browser may have add-ons that may help you block web beacons.
 However, you may have limited functionality if you block cookies or web beacons set by our website.
 We use these primarily to identify users, monitor website traffic, and review marketing response rates.

 We do not share your personally identifiable information except as authorized by you or otherwise permitted by law.
-For example, we may share your personally identifiable information with individuals and companies we use to perform services on our behalf including, but not limited to, marketing assistance, data processing, sending postal mail, email or text messages, customer service, and collections.
+For example, we may share your personally identifiable information with individuals and companies we use to perform services on our behalf including, but not limited to, marketing assistance, data analytics, data processing, sending postal mail, email or text messages, customer service, and collections.
 Any service providers we use must agree to keep such information confidential and not use it for any purpose we do not authorize.
 We may also share your information with schools, guarantors, and other government agencies if necessary to process your application for a grant or loan.

-VSAC’s websites do not respond to a do-not-track setting or other mechanisms that provide the ability to exercise choice regarding the collection of personally identifiable information of your online activities over time and across third-party websites or online services.
-We do not collect or share personally identifiable information about your online activities over time and across different websites.
+VSAC’s websites do not respond to “Do-Not-Track” settings or other mechanisms that provide the ability to exercise choice regarding the collection of personally identifiable information of your online activities over time and across third-party websites or online services.

 Please remember that when you interact with social networking applications or pages, you may have privacy controls at your disposal.
 When you publish content or information using a public setting on these social networking sites, you may be allowing everyone, including people off of those social networking sites, to access and use that information, and to associate it with you.